 The best Veterans Day lessons and activities can provide the perfect way to engage your students in a variety of topics ranging from STEM to history and English to social studies and more.

 Veterans Day takes place on November 11 every year.
-The date marks the end of World War I, which occurred on the eleventh hour of the eleventh day of the eleventh month of 1918.
-Originally called Armistice Day, the holiday’s name was changed to Veterans Day in 1954.
-The day honors veterans both living and dead, and Veterans Day provides a great opportunity to teach about American history and culture.
+That date marks the conclusion of World War I, a terrible conflict that came to a close on the eleventh hour of the eleventh day of the eleventh month of 1918.
+Originally called Armistice Day, the holiday received its current name in 1954.

 Educators teaching Veterans Day will find a wealth of lesson plans, activities, games, and resources here that are broken down by grade level.
 In one activity students in grades K-12 view and then interpret Winslow Homer’s 1865 painting The Veteran in a New Field.